Murder of Michael McGoldrick: Aftermath

-The murder drew significant attention from regional and national media, as it had the distinct appearance of paramilitary type execution during a ceasefire.
-The Ulster Volunteer Force stood down the brigade a month later, with leader Billy Wright forming the alternative Loyalist Volunteer Force.
-The splinter organisation engaged in a feud with the Ulster Volunteer Force, its last murders being of Ulster Volunteer Force members and other loyalists.
-Wright was killed less than 18 months after McGoldrick's death by the Irish National Liberation Army in Long Kesh prison, and his group disbanded in August 1998.
+The murder drew significant attention from regional and national media, as it had the appearance of paramilitary-style execution during a ceasefire.
+The Ulster Volunteer Force stood down the brigade a month later, and Wright formed the Loyalist Volunteer Force.
+The splinter group engaged in a feud with the UVF, its final murders being of UVF members and other loyalists.
+Wright was killed less than 18 months after McGoldrick's death by the Irish National Liberation Army in Long Kesh prison, and the group disbanded in August 1998.